-Last week’s blog Where Human Rights Meets Human Resources (Part 1) was an insightful Q&A. I asked Alayna Miller, an Employment and Human Rights Lawyer with Mann Lawyers about the interconnected topic of human rights and human resources, particularly as it arises in the context of current events.
+Last week’s blog Where Human Rights Meets Human Resources (Part 1) was an insightful Q&A. I asked Alayna Miller, an Employment and Human Rights Lawyer (formerly) with Mann Lawyers about the interconnected topic of human rights and human resources, particularly as it arises in the context of current events.

 I will conclude this incredibly current and sensitive discussion here.

 Q3.
 These are complicated times.
 News headlines describe troubling situations involving various religious and racial minorities (e.g., terrorism, hate crimes, and a lot of rhetoric).
 As an employer, do I have any responsibilities if these issues seep into my workplace?

 A3.
 An employer has an obligation to provide a harassment-free and a healthy work environment.
 Ontario’s human rights legislation does not require an employee to be the direct target of a hateful or harmful religious-based comment at work in order to bring forth a complaint as it recognizes that a workplace that tolerates such comments can become a poisoned one.

 The employment relationship is an area that legislation has afforded extra protection.
 Even if a comment would not constitute “hate speech,” it may still create a poisoned environment and constitute harassment in breach of the Human Rights Code: a course of vexatious comment or conduct that is known, or ought reasonably to be known, to be unwelcome.
 A single instance of an offensive comment, such as labelling an employee a terrorist, or making an off-colour joke about someone’s religion, may trigger a breach.

 Complicity can have consequences